How Much Do Plumbers Make?

 With the UK set on reaching Net Zero status by 2050, every industry is looking for ways to increase sustainable solutions–even plumbing.
 With water conservation being a top priority and the associated environmental water pollution concerns, plumbers can play a part in this initiative by installing greywater recycling and low-flow fixtures in toilets and showers to reduce overall water consumption in commercial and residential properties.

-Powered Now has reported in their future plumbing analysis that “smart plumbing” will continue to rise, using sensors, actuators, and internet connectivity to monitor pipes and water flow remotely to enable plumbers to detect faults and leaks quicker than ever before.
+Powered Now has reported in their future plumbing analysis that “smart plumbing” is expected to continue to rise, using sensors, actuators, and internet connectivity to monitor pipes and water flow remotely to enable plumbers to detect faults and leaks quicker than ever before.
 Pipes are being designed with longevity in mind, helping to reduce their impact on the planet as materials are made to last longer thanks to corrosion-resistant metals.

 There’s plenty of scope in plumbing to refine practices to become more eco-friendly, and while businesses will want this incorporated in their premises as part of their Net Zero policies, residential and private homes will always need a friendly local plumber, making it a great industry to involve yourself in.